A community of Christians who love God and who have a heart to serve.

 - We work with local merchants and other organizations to help them understand homelessness, and we are a place for them to encourage homeless men and women to come for help.

-- 1983 - Walt and Elaine Fikso turn a beauty supply store into a shelter for men
+1983 - Walt and Elaine Fikso turn a beauty supply store into a shelter for homeless men.

-- 1991 - The Mission grows to include women and children
+1991 - The Mission grows to include women and children in a small house in Grants Pass

-- 1999 - Plans are drawn up for a new multiphase campus.
-Construction begins.
+1999 - Plans are drawn up for a new multiphase campus.

-- 2011 - Wagner Hall is opened to shelter 78 homeless men
+2011 - Occupancy is granted for Wagner Hall to shelter 78 homeless men.

 Ken Emilio – Executive Director firstname.lastname@example.org